Skip to content

 2. Understand the requirements

-Every grant will have their own specific set of requirements.
+Every grant will have its own specific set of requirements.
 These may include:

 • Business size